Creating a Workspace Response for a Data Virtualization GET Endpoint

 Open the Tester and add one Test Clause:

-Run the workspace to the Tester to confirm the data exits the Passed port.
+Run the workspace to the Tester to confirm the data exists on the Passed port.

 7. Format Data into Schema

-Therefore, we need to transform the SQLite "fires" data to match this expected schema.
+Remember, a 200 OK response must return data in the WildfireResponse schema.
+So, we need to transform the SQLite fires data to match this schema.

-Add a JSONTemplater to the canvas.
-Connect the Tester’s Passed port to the JSONTemplater’s Root port.
+Add a JSONTemplater to the canvas and connect the Tester’s Passed port to the JSONTemplater’s Root port.

-Inside the JSONTemplater parameters, enable the Sub Template.
-Use the + button to insert a row.
-In the new row, replace the default Port value with WILDFIRES.
+Inside the JSONTemplater parameters, click the Sub Template (1).
+Use the + button to insert a row (2).
+In the new row, rename the port as “WILDFIRES” (3).
+Click the ellipsis on the WILDFIRES port to open the Template text editor (4).

-In the WILDFIRES Template Expression dialog box, build or copy the WildfireResponse schema:
+In the WILDFIRES Template Expression text editor, enter the WildfireResponse schema:

-This template format will format the templated WILDFIRES data in a JSON array.
-Click OK to close the ROOT Template Expression editor.
+This template will contain the WILDFIRES array.
+Click OK to close the editor.

-Update the Output Attribute Name to response.body.content.
-Recall, response.body.content is one of the expected response attributes on the Data Virtualization writer.
+Update the Output Attribute Name to response.body.content (one of the expected response attributes on the Data Virtualization writer).

 Click OK to close the JSONTemplater.

-The newly created WILDFIRES input port will appear on the JSONTemplater.
+The new WILDFIRES port will be added to the JSONTemplater.
 Connect the FeatureReader fires output port to the JSONTemplater WILDFIRES input port.

-For example, replace the value for “severity” with fme:get-attribute(“severity”).
+For example, the value for severity should be fme:get-attribute(“severity”).

-Repeat the process for the entire schema, or copy and paste the schema below.
-The final Template Expression should have FME Feature Attributes for all the schema values.
+Do this for the whole schema, or copy and paste the schema below.
+In the end, every value in the Template Expression should use FME feature attributes.

 Review the completed template.

-Double-click the response.body.content attribute in Visual Preview to view the formatted response.
-The JSON is not pretty-printed by default, click the ABCXYZ button in the bottom left corner and select JSON.
+Double-click response.body.content in Visual Preview to see the formatted response.
+The JSON is not pretty-printed by default, so click the ABCXYZ button in the bottom-left corner and choose JSON.

-The new response.body.content attribute contains a list of wildfires, formatted to the WildfiresResponse schema and populated with the SQLite fires data.
+The response.body.content attribute now shows a list of wildfires, formatted to the WildfireResponse schema.

 8. Create Status Code and Response Body Attribute

-TIP: When building endpoint workspaces, you’ll often create the same attributes.
-To save time, consider creating a Parameter Preset.
-This lets you quickly reuse your AttributeCreator settings in future workspaces.
+Tip: When building API workspaces, you’ll often need the same attributes.
+To save time, create a Parameter Preset.
+This lets you reuse your AttributeCreator settings in future workspaces.

 9. Connect Data Virtualization Writer and Run Workspace